cogentcore/cogent/canvas/README.md

 * figure out alternatives to modifier keys for for ipad.

-* selection based on more detailed contains logic: should be in tdewolff canvas somewhere?

-* add group / ungroup to context menu (conditional on selection n etc).

 * implement the full transform panel for numerical rotate, scale etc.

 * dropper = grab style from containsnode, apply to selection -- don't affect selection!